 The establishment of rents between a landlord and tenant in all housing spaces shall hereafter be determined by the provisions of this Chapter.
-At the expiration of a lease or at the termination of the lease of a periodic tenant, no landlord may request or receive an increase greater than the

-Consumer Price Index (CPI) for the previous twelve (12) months for the New Jersey area, as established by the Federal Bureau of Labor Statistics'.
+At the expiration of a lease or at the termination of the lease of a periodic tenant, no landlord may request or_receive an increase greater than the percentage increase in the Consumer Price_Index (CPI) for the_previous twelve (12) months_period starting 15 months prior to the month of the proposed rent increase and ending 3 months prior to the month of the proposed rent increase. for the New Jersey area, as established by the Federal Bureau of Labor Statistics.
 In no case shall the allowable rent increase exceed 4%.
 The allowable annual increase will not be permitted, if the dwelling is not in substantial compliance and/or if the landlord has not met the registration requirements as specified in this Ordinance (19:2-9.8).